Optimal rate list decoding over bounded alphabets using algebraic-geometric codes: Our techniques

 \subsubsection{Restricting evaluation points to a subfield}

 The second approach is to work with ``normal" algebraic-geometric codes, based on evaluating functions from a Riemann-Roch space at some rational places, except we use a constant field extension of the function field for the function space, but restrict to evaluating at rational places over the original base field.
-Let use give a brief idea why restricting evaluation points to a subfield enables correcting more errors.
+Let us give a brief idea why restricting evaluation points to a subfield enables correcting more errors.
 The idea behind list decoding results for folded RS (or derivative) codes in \cite{GR-FRS,GW-tit13} is that the encoding of a message polynomial $f \in \F_Q[X]$ includes the values of $f$ and closely related polynomials at the evaluation points.
-Given a string not too far from the encoding of $f$, one can use this property together with the ``interpolation method" to find an algebraic condition that $f$ (and its closely related polynomials) must satisfy, eg. $A_0(X) + A_1(X) f(X) + A_2(X) f'(X) + \cdots + A_s(X) f^{(s-1)}(X)=0$ in the case of derivative codes~\cite{GW-tit13} (here $f^{(i)}$ denotes the $i$'th formal derivative of $f$, and the $A_0,A_1,\dots,A_s$ are low-degree polynomials found by the decoder).
+Given a string not too far from the encoding of $f$, one can use this property together with the ``interpolation method" to find an algebraic condition that $f$ (and its closely related polynomials) must satisfy, eg. $A_0(X) + A_1(X) f(X) + A_2(X) f^q(X) + \cdots + A_s(X) f^{q^{s-1}}(X)\equiv 0\pmod{x^{q-1}-\Gg}$ in the case of folded Reed-Solomon codes~\cite{GR-FRS} (here $\Gg$ is a primitive element of $\F_q$, and the $A_0,A_1,\dots,A_s$ are low-degree polynomials found by the decoder).
 The solutions $f(X)$ to this equation form an affine space, which can be efficiently found (and later pruned for list size reduction when we pre-code messages into a subspace-evasive set).